 The online article databases and print periodical indexes provide citations to articles in journals and, in the case of some of the online article databases, also provide links to the actual text of the articles.
 Use these when you want to find journal articles or citations to articles on a topic.
 For the older, print indexes, and for some of the online article databases, once you have a list of articles on your topic, you will need to search the journal titles (not the article titles!) in the online catalog in order to determine their call number and location (departmental library, such as History, Philosophy and Newspaper Library, the main bookstacks, or the Oak Street remote storage facility).

 The UIUC Library also has some unpublished primary source material (archives and manuscripts).
-This is a relatively small body of material compared to the abundance of published primary sources held by the Library, and there would be little of this type of material relevant to History 498R.
+This is a relatively small body of material compared to the abundance of published primary sources held by the Library, and there would be little of this type of material relevant to your History class.

 Unpublished primary sources are original documents and artifacts of all kinds that were created by individuals but not published (that is, made public --issued in a format that could be widely distributed) during the period you are studying.
 In the past, only archives and museums preserved these kinds of primary source materials, and researchers had to travel all over the world to use them.
 With the invention of microfilming, and later, digitization, it became possible to create facsimiles of large collections of primary source materials.
 Large research libraries like the UIUC Library have extensive collections of microfilm and digital facsimiles of unpublished primary sources.
 Universities also have rare books libraries and university archives, which hold original unpublished primary source materials.